DFKI-NLP/kibad-llm/README.md

 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │
+├── podman
+│   └── faktencheck-db <- Instructions and commands for using the faktencheck database │
 ├── pyproject.toml     <- Project configuration file with package metadata for │                         kibad_llm and configuration for tools like black